Musk says he would reverse Twitter ban on Donald Trump

 Twitter declined to comment.

-Trump had previously told Fox News that he would not return to Twitter even if Musk purchases the platform and reinstates his account, and said he would use his own social media app called Truth Social, a Twitter-like platform that launched on the Apple app store in lat February and in which users post "truths" instead of tweets.
+Trump had previously told Fox News that he would not return to Twitter if allowed, preferring his own social media app, Truth Social, a Twitter-like platform that launched on the Apple app store in lat February and in which users post "truths" instead of tweets.

-Earlier on Tuesday, Twitter shares fell to a level that indicated the stock market took the view for the first time that it was unlikely that Musk would make the acquisition for $44 billion, as he originally agreed.
+Earlier on Tuesday, Twitter shares fell to a level that indicated the stock market believed it was unlikely that Musk would make the acquisition for US$44 billion, as he originally agreed.

+Musk's decision to go after Twitter has concerned some Tesla investors and put pressure on the stock.
+Musk on Tuesday added that he would stay at Tesla "as long as I can be useful."